Tanglin railway station

-Tanglin railway station, also known as Tanglin Halt, was a railway station on the Singapore-Johore Railway which served Tanglin, as well as Pasir Panjang, from 1932 to 1983.
+Tanglin railway station, also known as Tanglin Halt, was a railway station on the Singapore–Kranji Railway.
+It was opened in 1932 and operated until at least 1961.

 History

-As it was decided that Tank Road station was unfit to be the terminus of the line, it was decided that the Bukit Timah-Tank Road section of the line would be abandoned, and the line would instead deviate in between Bukit Panjang station and Bukit Timah station, travelling down a different route which ran along the west of the main town, to a new terminal station at Tanjong Pagar, with a new station being built at Bukit Timah, and two new stations at Tanglin and Alexandra.
-Tanglin railway station was opened to the public on 3 May 1932 as one of four new stations on the new route of the Singapore-Kranji railway, along Buona Vista Road.
-The station was small, and did not have many amenities, such as automatic machines, that were common in other smaller stations.
+Due to a myriad of issues arising from the old alignment of the railway, including the inadequate terminus at Tank Road, the section of the railway between Bukit Panjang and Tank Road was to be abandoned, and would be replaced by a new railway running to Tanjong Pagar.
+Tanglin railway station was opened as a new intermediate stop on 3 May 1932, along with Alexandra Halt and a new station at Bukit Timah.
+Located near what was then Buona Vista Road, the station was small, with not many amenities, such as automatic machines, that were common in other smaller stations.

-The station was later turned into a halt, but was turned back into a station open for passengers.
-In November 1955, a new service was introduced in which lorries would arrive at the station in the morning and in the evening to bring people to and fro from work from the station.
-This was introduced due to the low ridership of the station.

-In 1983 the station had already been abandoned and demolished.
-The site of the former station was one of several possible locations for a railbus station for the railbus line that the Keretapi Tanah Melayu (KTM) planned to build in Singapore.
-The Tanglin Halt neighbourhood is named after the station.
+After the closure of Alexandra Halt on 20 March 1934, Tanglin station became the new halt.
+In November 1955, due to the low ridership of the station, a new lorry service was introduced to act as a last-mile connection between the railway station and people's workplaces.

+From 1966 or possibly earlier to at least 1987, Tanglin Halt station served a freight branch line to Ayer Rajah Industrial Estate.
+By then, the station had no longer operate passenger service.

+In 1984, Tanglin Halt station was proposed as a stop for a new railbus service between Tanjong Pagar and Johor Bahru.

 Incidents

-On May 14, 1951, forty-year-old Ng Ang Bee, the mother of ten-year-old Ng Ang Lek, was knocked down and killed by an oncoming train near the station.
+On 14 May 1951, forty-year-old Ng Ang Bee, the mother of ten-year-old Ng Ang Lek, was knocked down and killed by an oncoming train near the station.
 Ang Bee left her home in Buona Vista to call her daughter, who had been playing on the other side of the tracks, back home.
 Ang Bee then approached her daughter by stepping onto the railway tracks just as a train had arrived, flinging her over twenty yards.
 Her death was witnessed by Ang Lek.
 A verdict of death due to misadventure was returned.

-On 20 October 1956, a woman, Chong Yit Moh, attempted to cross the railway tracks at the station, and was knocked down by an oncoming train.
-She was admitted to hospital in a serious condition.
+On 20 October 1956, a woman, Chong Yit Moh, attempted to cross the railway tracks at the station and was knocked down by an oncoming train.
+She was admitted to the hospital in a serious condition.

+Legacy

+Built in the 1960s, the Tanglin Halt neighbourhood and former industrial estate was named after the station.